 - Should not be done if you have an active herpes infection, malignant skin tumors, skin that scars easily, or if you currently or recently have used Accutane.

 - May cause skin pigmentation changes if you have darker skin

 The cost of these procedures depends on where you get the treatment and on who performs it.
 Prices do vary.
 But before moving ahead, it's a good idea to talk with your health care provider about microdermabrasion (or any of the other procedures mentioned above) to see if you are a good candidate for the procedure.
-If you are a student at Columbia you can contact Medical Services (Morningside Campus) or the Student Health Service (CUMC) to make an appointment with a health care provider.

 For many people the old soap and water routine is sufficient to clean away the dirt, oil, and dead skin cells that aggravate acne.
 However, others need a more intensive skin care regimen to clear up those pesky zits.
 In addition to washing your face twice a day, and avoiding picking at all costs, you may try (or you may have already tried) some of these available treatments:

 - Retinoids (like Accutane) which are applied to the skin for their anti-inflammatory effects.

 - Benzoyl peroxide products (available in soap, washes, lotions, cream and gel forms) which are effective against some of the forms of bacteria that contribute to acne flare ups.

 - Salicylic acid products (available in face washes, lotions, gels) which helps keep pores from becoming clogged.